Skip to main content

 Building a Compelling Resume

-Because physicists are methodical, logical thinkers, with excellent problem solving skills, they are highly sought-after in many modern fields, both inside and outside the science industry.
-Adding a strong competency in computer programming to your skillset only adds to your appeal.
-You become a sound thinker, with great problem solving skills, and great tools at your disposal.
+Because physicists are highly sought-after in many modern fields, adding a strong competency in computer programming to your skillset only adds to your appeal.
+You become a sound thinker, with great problem-solving skills, and great tools at your disposal.

-The computational emphasis provides the student with 12 credits of computer science and math credits that will increase their programming abilities.
+The computational emphasis provides 12 credits of computer science and math to improve your programming abilities.
 Python is the language of choice for the physics department.
-We can promise that you will have plenty of support from fellow students and the physics faculty.
+While you earn your degree, and even after, you'll find plenty of support from fellow students and the physics faculty.

 "All of the professors that I have taken classes from clearly wanted me to succeed and were more than willing to provide me with the support that I needed."